Marathon world records: The fastest humans in history

 • Per kilometer: 2:50 exactly, virtually every single kilometer

 The precision was extraordinary.
-Kipchoge ran nearly every kilometer within 1-2 seconds of the target pace, demonstrating superhuman consistency and the effectiveness of the pacing system.
+Kipchoge ran nearly every kilometer within 1-2 seconds of the target pace, demonstrating that the physiological ceiling existed somewhere below two hours — and laying the psychological groundwork for what Sawe would do in London seven years later.

 Comparing the records